-- a) The principal and recordkeeping staff should provide more training to school staff on how to properly complete SFEFs and submit adequate supporting documentation (receipts or invoices).
+- A. The principal and recordkeeping staff should provide more training to school staff on how to properly complete and support SFEFs to substantiate (receipts or invoices).
 The recordkeeping staff should closely review SFEFs and supporting documentation to ensure accuracy and completeness prior to acceptance.
-Staff should be held accountable for compliance. - b) The recordkeeping staff and principal should read the APM to become familiar with guidelines regarding principal approval and staff pre-approval of school expenditures. - c) Staff must be reminded to obtain the sales tax exemption certificate number when making school purchases.
+Staff should be held accountable for compliance. - B. The recordkeeping staff and principal should read the APM to become familiar with guidelines regarding principal approval and staff pre-approval of school expenditures. - C. Staff must be reminded to obtain the sales tax exemption certificate number when making school purchases.
 The school should research how the school's tax exemption number can be maintained on file for vendors frequently visited by school staff.

-- d) The principal should ensure that staff members are reminded to provide the SFEF for approval and obtain the sales tax-exempt certificate for all school purchases. - e) The recordkeeping staff must ensure all voided checks are entered in SFO.
+The principal should consider obtaining purchase warehouse membership cards to ensure purchases are tax exempt. - D. The principal should ensure that staff members are reminded to provide the SFEF for approval and obtain the sales tax-exempt certificate for all school purchases. - E. The recordkeeping staff must ensure all voided checks are entered in SFO and closely review payment due dates noted on invoices. - F. The recordkeeping staff should ensure all pages of the bank statement is maintained to ensure cancelled check images are available for auditor review.